maximilianhenning/masters-thesis-data/README.md

 # masters-thesis-data

 This is the repository for the MA thesis "The East India Company's Shipping in Data".
+The thesis digitised two books (Farrington, Anthony: A Biographical Index of East India Company Maritime Service Officers 1600-1834, London 1999; Farrington, Anthony: Catalogue of East India Company Ships’ Journals and Logs 1600-1834, London 1999) to create a new dataset and then analysed it.

-It is structured as follows:
+The repository is structured as follows:

 - Output: The finished datasets, ready for use.
 - Analysis: The analysis of these datasets, mainly in Jupyter Notebooks but also in QGIS.